 Rehearsal Planning Guide

 While we encourage our couples to have a professional planner or day of coordinator, we realize not everyone makes that choice.
 If you do not have a professional on your wedding team, find a friend who can manage your wedding ceremony and help organize all your wedding party.
-It is our recommendation that the person you chose for this role, if not a professional, be someone who is respected but somewhat bossy.
+It is our recommendation that the person you chose for this role, if not a professional, be someone who is respected and assertive.
 They need a take charge attitude.
 They need to an organized person who can follow your wishes yet knows what should be happening at any given time.
 They are the person others should go to with questions or problems-NOT you on your wedding day.
 Make sure all your vendors have the name and phone number of the person in charge (again, not either one of you!)

 This is not something you can do on your wedding day.
 We prepared this rehearsal planning guide to assist you and your friend in having a successful rehearsal.

 Your rehearsal serves several purposes and is an important part of your wedding.
 When you know exactly what is going to happen on your wedding day, you can relax and enjoy the experience.
 When your attendants know what is expected of them during the ceremony, they can relax and know that they are doing all they can to make your day a wonderful and memorable experience for everyone.
 If children are a part of your wedding party it is helpful when they are comfortable with what is going on around them and can practice being in the right place at the right time.
 Rehearsals are the place to ask questions and become familiar with what will happen at the wedding.